Wyee railway station

 Wyee railway station is located on the Main Northern line in New South Wales, Australia.
 It serves the City of Lake Macquarie town of Wyee opening on 1 August 1892.

 Until the early 2000s, two sidings were located to the west of the station to serve a cement works just north of the station.
 Another siding was located to the east of the station.
 All have been removed.

 In August 2020 an upgrade was complete which included three new lifts.

 Platforms and services

 Wyee has one island platform with two faces.
-It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from areas such as Sydney, the Central Coast and Newcastle.
+It is serviced by Sydney Trains Intercity Central Coast & Newcastle Line services travelling between Sydney Central, Gosford and Newcastle.